 The conclusions of the Sustainability and Food Retailing report highlight good news for the entire industry, as many retailers are already engaged in the exact efforts for which shoppers are looking.

 According to the Sustainability and Food Retailing report, consumers are willing to pay an average of 4% more at a food retailer that supports their community and the environment.
-Additionally, consumers are willing to travel up to 10.9 minutes out of their way to patronize a store that has a strong social impact.
+Additionally, consumers are willing to travel up to 10.9 minutes out of their way to patronize a store that has a substantial social impact.

 To read the free study and learn more about the Coca-Cola Retailing Research Council, please visit www.ccrrc.org.